fortran-lang/fortran-lang.org/CONTRIBUTING.md

   denoted by back ticks (```), to surround code excerpts, programming language keywords, variables names and file names.

-- Have no more than one sentence per source-code line, and break-up long sentences across multiples lines - this helps with git diffs and code reviews on github.
+- Have no more than one sentence per source-code line, and break-up long sentences across multiples lines - this is important to avoid large git diffs and code review blocks on github.

 ### External links